zulekhan/fizzbuzz/README.md

 ## Instructions

+1. Fork this repo to your account
-1. Clone the repo to your machine
+1. Clone your forked repo to your machine
 1. Add your code to the fizzbuzz.py file
+1. Optional: test your code on your maching using the automated testing (explained below)
 1. Add, Commit, and Push your code to GitHub
+1. Create a Pull Request to merge your code back to the original repo

 ### Optional: Automated Code Testing